DrDBanner/inmanage/docs/index.md

 This installs artisan schedule + backup cron jobs (and heartbeat if selected).

 > [!NOTE]
 > Provisioned installs auto‑install cron jobs based on your `.env.provision`.
 By default that’s `essential` (artisan + backup).
 If heartbeat is enabled in the provision file and you didn’t explicitly set cron jobs, the heartbeat job is added automatically.
-Heartbeat detail depth is controlled by `INM_NOTIFY_HEARTBEAT_DETAIL_LEVEL`.
+Heartbeat summary format is controlled by `INM_NOTIFY_HEARTBEAT_FORMAT`.

 Short form (same behavior):